KolorCompany/KolorEyesIframeAPI/README.md

 Release note
 ------------

+## 1.0.0.105

+- Add the onValuesUpdated events ( KolorEyesIframeAPI.events.ON_VALUES_UPDATED )

+- Add the setUpdateRate method

 ## 1.0.0.104

 - Bug fix of the wrong values retuned by getter due to the asynchronous API.